TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 15/Luke 15.13.md

 ---

-And not many days after, the younger son gathered all together and took his journey into a far country; and there he wasted his substance with riotous living.
+Not many days after, the younger son gathered all of this together and traveled into a far country.
+There he wasted his property with riotous living.